-We supplemented the Facebook ads with ads on Google, Bing and Yahoo, as well as a remarketing campaign targeting non-converting visitors.
+Our PPC team supplemented the Facebook ads with ads on Google, Bing and Yahoo, as well as a remarketing campaign targeting non-converting visitors.
 All traffic was driven to a bespoke landing page, which we designed for the event.

 Although on the surface of it the campaign was a simple concept, the volume of data from search and Facebook was unwieldy.
 That’s the kind of challenge we love at Vertical Leap and we have created machine learning models and automated scripts that identify and modify bids across large campaigns and datasets like this.